spack/spack-monitor/docs/getting_started/install.rst

-When the database is setup (the above commands are run, by default) we can run a command to do the import:
+When the database is setup (the above commands are run, by default) we can run a command to do the import.
+Note that we are including the spec file and the spack version (so you should have it on your path):

 .. code-block:: console

-    $ python manage.py import_package_configuration specs/singularity-3.6.4.json
+    $ python manage.py import_package_configuration specs/singularity-3.6.4.json 0.16.0-1379-7a5351d495

 The package is printed to the screen, along with it's full hash.